pdefusco/mmlspark_cml_quickstart/README.md

 # INSTRUCTIONS FOR USE

+### NB: Do not install the library with the pip command.
+This is not required and will conflict with the below approach.

 1. Create an empty CML Project (not from the git repo)

 - In CML, launch a Session with Workbench editor